Indigenous rights – Other help

 In 2007, Legal Aid Ontario (“LAO”) commenced the development of an Aboriginal Justice Strategy, with a mandate to develop a three to five year plan to achieve measurable improvements in LAO’s services to Aboriginal people.
 The plan will provide specific options and recommendations to enhance legal aid services.

-Also on LAO’s website:
+On LAO’s website:

-- Getting Legal Help: Are you Aboriginal?
+- Getting Legal Help: Aboriginal Legal Issues

 - Why it is important to tell your lawyer you are Aboriginal (or download the brochure).